-Select Paste (x,y) Data from Clipboard... to paste the contents of the Windows clipboard into the UN-SCAN-IT program.
-The data must be in a standard (x,y) column format with no text labels in order to be pasted properly into UN-SCAN-IT.
+Select Paste (x,y) Data from Clipboard... to paste the contents of the Windows clipboard into the UN-SCAN-IT gel program.
+The data must be in a standard (x,y) column format with no text labels in order to be pasted properly into UN-SCAN-IT gel.
 Using this command clears whatever (x,y) data may currently be in memory, so you may wish to save your data before using this function.
+This option does not paste gel data.